whitebread778/Heroku-User-Documentation/docs/connect_database.md

 };
 ```

-Using this configuration, now your web application will be able to connect to the ClearDB database.
+**Conclusion:** Following the steps of this configuration tutorial, now your web application will be able to connect to the ClearDB database.